ReginaDivaDharma/huawei-denodo-integration/dli-integration.md

 Integrating **Denodo** with **Huawei Cloud** via **Data Lake Insight (DLI)** is currently the most effective method, as DLI supports custom drivers.

 > [!CAUTION]
-> **Prerequisite:** Ensure you have permissions to create an **Agency in IAM**.
-This is a common bottleneck — coordinate with your Master Account administrator before proceeding.
+> **Prerequisite:** Make sure you have permissions to create an **Agency in IAM**.
+Coordinate with your Master Account administrator before proceeding, or else you will waste alot of time 😿

 ---